chauff/cse1500-web-transcripts/Lecture-1.md

 ### From domain to IP address

 Have you noticed something in the activity you just completed?
-We connected to the domain `microsoft.com` on port `80` and immediately got the response: `Trying 134.170.185.46` (or a similar set of numbers).
+We connected to the domain `ard.de` on port `80` and immediately got the response: `Trying 23.34.184.239`.
 This is called an **IP address** or *Internet Protocol address*.

 The Internet maintains two principal namespaces: the **domain name hierarchy** and the **IP address system**.
 While domain names are handy for humans, the IP address system is used for the communication among devices.